Logarithmic motivic homotopy theory: Logarithmic topological Hochschild homology

 \begin{prop} The functor $\logTHH$ from the category of pre-log rings to $\infCycSpt$ preserves filtered colimits. \end{prop} \begin{proof} Observe that the forgetful functors $\CAlg(\infSpt)\to \infSpt$ and $\infCycSpt\to \infSpt$ are conservative and preserve small sifted (and hence filtered) colimits by \cite[Corollary 3.2.3.2]{HA} and \cite[Corollary II.1.7]{NikolausScholze}.
 Hence it suffices to show that the functor

 to $\CAlg(\infSpt)$ preserve filtered colimits.
 This can be checked componentwise. \end{proof}

-Recall from \cite[Definition 2.44]{Koshikawa-Yao} that a homomorphism of pre-log rings $(A,M)\to (B,N)$ is \emph{a homologically log flat covering} if $A\to B$ is faithfully flat and the derived pushout $N\oplus_M^\bbL M'$ is discrete for every homomorphism of monoids $M\to M'$.
+Recall from \cite[Definition 2.44]{Koshikawa-Yao} that a homomorphism of pre-log rings $(A,M)\to (B,N)$ is \emph{a homologically log flat covering} if $A\to B$ is faithfully flat and the derived pushout $N\oplus_M^\bbL M'$ is discrete for every homomorphism of monoids $M\to M'$, e.g., $M\to N$ is injective and integral.
 Using this, we can define a homologically log flat topology on the opposite category of pre-log rings.

 \begin{prop} The presheaf $\logTHH$ on the opposite category of pre-log rings is a homologically log flat sheaf of cyclotomic spectra. \end{prop} \begin{proof} By \cite[Proposition II.1.5(v)]{NikolausScholze}, it suffices to show that $\logTHH(-)$ and $\logTHH(-)^{tC_p}$ are sheaves of spectra.
 The first one is a sheaf by \cite[Proposition 3.10]{BLPO2}.
 For the second one, it suffices to show that $(A,M)\mapsto \wedge^i \bbL_{(A,M)/\Z} \otimes \tau_{\leq n}\Z_{hC_p}$ is a sheaf for every integer $n$ as in the proof of \cite[Corollary 3.4]{BMS19}.
 This follows from \cite[Theorem 2.3]{BLPO2} and the fact that $\tau_{\leq n} \Z_{hC_p}$ is a perfect $\Z$-complex. \end{proof}